TylerBrinks/SqlParser-cs/README.md

 Contributions are highly encouraged!
 Please keep in mind that this project is a port of the Rust SQL parser, and every effort will be made to keep the projects functionally in sync.
-Therefore pull requests will generally follow the spirit of the oriignal project.
+Therefore, pull requests will generally follow the spirit of the original project.
 Ideally, pull requests that affect the parser or a dialect specifically will be submitted back to the original Rust project as well.